 PEM displays performance statistics on a number of system-defined dashboards.
 Each dashboard contains a series of summary views that contain charts, graphs, and tables that display statistics related to the selected object.
-You can use the Manage Dashboards tab to create and manage custom dashboards that display the information that's most relevant to your system.
+You can also create custom dashboards with your choice of charts and layout.